curiousmaster/JackItNG/payloads/Windows/Payload---generic-batch.md

-A generic batch payload with built in persistence via registry key.
+REM A generic batch payload with built in persistence via registry key.
 Only runs as advertized on admin accounts.

 ```
 REM By overwraith